michael-fischer/SaintconPython/Module 10 - Pip and Env/readme.md

 `python3 -m venv *dir-name*` - Creates a directory tree in dir-name with a copy of the python interpreter, the standard library and supporting files.

 Once the directory is created it must be activated.
+On Debian/Ubuntu systems you may receive an error indicating that you should run `sudo apt install python3.10-pip` or similar.
+Run the command and retry this command.

 ### linux/macOS
 `source tutorial-env/bin/activate`